 For a number of markets - Austria, Finland, Bahrain, Sweden, Portugal, Ireland, France and China - data-only traffic gained market share in 2020.
 Of our markets, Iceland, Norway, Belgium, Greece and Romania had a decline.
 Overall, the trend seems to have turned to a higher share of traffic originating from data-only subscriptions.
 It's must be because of Corona, right?
-No; that trend shift happened Data-only's share of total traffic started to grow again in many markets already in 2019.
+No; that trend shift happened already in 2019.
 We instead attribute it to FWA and the wider adoption of unlimited within operators' dataonly propositions.